-Republicans Win North Carolina Congressional Seat
+GOP Holds House Seats and Eases Fears of Democratic Momentum

 “Bishop, his policies follow my convictions — after hearing Bishop, knowing that he’s for the Second Amendment and he’s against illegal immigration,” said Susie Sisk, 73, another retiree from Mint Hill.
 The registered Democrat said she voted for Bishop.

-Such an outcome would signal that the Democrats’ 2018 string of victories in suburban districts in red states including Texas, Oklahoma and Kansas could persist.
-Trump won the North Carolina district by 11 percentage points in 2016, and the seat has been held by Republicans since 1963, and a loss Tuesday would be a demoralizing preface to party’s campaigns next year.
+A McCready win would also have let Democrats brag that they controlled a congressional district that covers a piece of Charlotte, where next summer’s Republican National Convention will be held to renominate Trump.

-Suburban defections would also jeopardize the reelection prospects of Trump, who’s already facing slipping poll numbers.
-Limiting the erosion of those voters will be crucial for him to retain swing states like North Carolina, which he won by less than 4 percentage points in 2016.
-It would also make the GOP’s uphill effort to regain the House majority even tougher.
+Underscoring the GOP’s all-out effort to avoid a demoralizing defeat, Vice President Mike Pence also campaigned in the district on Monday.
+And while McCready outspent Bishop by nearly $3 million, top outside GOP groups poured in $6.4 million, outpacing Democrats’ $2.9 million and nearly evening out the expenditures.

-A McCready win would also let Democrats brag that they’ll control a congressional district that covers a piece of Charlotte, where next summer’s Republican National Convention will be held to renominate Trump.
+In another special election, Republican Greg Murphy, a doctor and state legislator, as expected defeated Democrat Allen Thomas to keep a House district along North Carolina’s Atlantic coast.

-The district stretches from Charlotte, one of the nation’s financial nerve centers, through its flourishing eastern suburbs and into less prosperous rural counties along the South Carolina line.
+That seat has been vacant since February, when 13-term GOP Rep. Walter Jones died, and Trump won it handily in 2016.

-McCready reported spending $4.5 million on his campaign, outpacing Bishop’s $1.8 million.
-Top GOP outside groups poured in $6.4 million, outpacing Democrats’ $2.9 million and nearly evening the expenditures.
+The bathroom law that Bishop sponsored was repealed after it prompted a national outcry and boycotts that The Associated Press estimated cost North Carolina $3.7 billion.

-Bishop, 55, bound himself tightly to Trump, backing his proposed border wall with Mexico and accusing Trump critics of being intent on “destroying him.”
+Bishop bound himself tightly to Trump, backing his proposed border wall with Mexico and accusing Trump critics of being intent on “destroying him.”
 In a TV spot airing Election Day, he said his opponent is “backed by radicals” as the screen flashed the faces of House Speaker Nancy Pelosi, Democratic presidential contender Bernie Sanders and outspoken liberal Rep. Alexandria Ocasio-Cortez.

-McCready, 36, has used his creation of a company that’s financed solar energy projects to cast himself as a job creator and environmental champion.
-He’s also focused on containing health care costs and continued running a spot featuring his trademark promise to prioritize “country over party.”
+McCready used his creation of a company that’s financed solar energy projects to cast himself as a job creator and environmental champion.
+He also focused on containing health care costs and ran a spot featuring his trademark promise to prioritize “country over party.”

 The district received a black eye this year when state officials voided its 2018 election, which McCready lost by 900 votes to then-GOP candidate Mark Harris.
 That decision followed allegations of ballot tampering by a Republican political consultant, and Harris opted to not run again.